jmoussa/luxor-component-library/README.md

 The button component and weather widget are the beginning of a custom component library.

+### Themes

+Themes can be customized and you can add your own `theme.js` file.
+Use `src/utils/theme.js` as a template.

 #### For working code examples of the library at work, look at the /example/src/App.js

+---

 # Component Documentation